joshuanssato/joshuanssato.github.io/projects/highschool.md

 ---

 <img width="300px" class="rounded float-start pe-4" src="../img/header.jpg">

-In the early stages of my high school journey, I faced a formidable challenge as I harbored a strong dislike for school, leading to a tendency to skip classes and not turn in any schoolwork.
-This negative attitude was reflected in my academic performance, with initial GPAs of 2.2 and 2.5 during my freshman and sophomore years.
-This lack of engagement and motivation created a significant hurdle in my educational journey.
+In the early stages of my high school journey, I faced a significant challenge—an intense dislike for school.
+This translated into a habit of skipping classes and neglecting schoolwork, casting a shadow on my academic performance.
+This result was reflected in my initial GPAs of 2.2 and 2.5 during my freshman and sophomore years, creating a substantial hurdle in my pursuit of a career in Information and Computer Science (ICS).

-## Catalysts for Change: Determination to Grow
+## Catalysts for Change: A Determined Shift
-Realizing the need for change, I made a conscious decision to shift my mindset.
-I was determined to carve a path to personal and academic growth, I began to embrace the mindset of hard work and dedication, and this marked a shift in my approach, serving as a catalyst for resilience in the face of academic challenges.
+Recognizing the pressing need for transformation, I consciously decided to reshape my mindset.
+Driven by my determination toward an ICS career, I needed to chart a new course for personal and academic growth.
+This transformation began with the adoption of a mindset characterized by hard work and dedication, marking a fundamental shift in my approach to education.

-## Triumph in Adversity: A Noteworthy 3.7 GPA
+## Triumph in Adversity: A Newfound GPA
-These efforts did not go unnoticed by the end of my senior year I managed to finish my high school career with a  noteworthy 3.7 GPA.
-This showcased my academic triumph but also signified that I made a real shift toward bettering my education.
-Overcoming the challenges of hating school and skipping classes, I emerged stronger, armed with a newfound commitment to my academic excellence.
+As the subsequent years unfolded, I witnessed a gradual improvement in my GPA—an affirmation that my efforts were not in vain.
+By the end of my senior year, I celebrated the culmination of my hard work, finishing high school with a noteworthy 3.7 GPA.
+This accomplishment not only marked an academic triumph but also symbolized a genuine shift toward the enhancement of my education.
+Overcoming the challenges of disliking school and skipping classes, I emerged stronger, armed with a newfound commitment to academic excellence in the realm of ICS.

-Lifelong Lessons: Transformative Growth
+## Lifelong Lessons: Transformative Growth
-As I navigate my junior year in college, I carry with me the profound lessons learned during my transformation from disliking school to academic triumph.
-The experiences of hating school and skipping classes have become guiding principles of perseverance, adaptability, and continuous growth, shaping my journey toward continued success and personal development.
+Embarking on my junior year in college, I carry with me the invaluable lessons gleaned during my transformative journey from school aversion to academic triumph.
+The experiences of disliking school and skipping classes have transformed into guiding principles—lessons of perseverance, adaptability, and continuous growth.
+These principles shape my ongoing odyssey toward success and personal development in the dynamic field of Information and Computer Science.
+This narrative stands as a testament to the transformative power inherent in determination and resilience, especially in the face of academic challenges.